 To get started with creating documents, you need to enable the Documents module on the web application.

-Setting up the Documents module
+Setting up the Quotes module fields

-The next step is to set up the fields in the document module.
+The next step is to set up the fields in the Quotes module.
 The default required fields are Document type, Document template, Deal, and Primary contact.
 You can map the fields here with the fields in the other modules.
 The related values from the fields will be automatically populated on the Documents module, eliminating the need for salespeople to manually input the data and reduce the chance of error.

 Here’s how you can map your module field with the document: